Davis8483/Bedrock-Land-Claim/README.md

-## Compatible Marketplace Addons
+# Compatible Marketplace Addons
-- Gravestone | By Darkosto
+## Gravestone, by Darkosto
+Gravestones can be broken by players even if they don't own the claim...